 Timeless Closet Basics That Won’t Go Out of Style

-I was asked by a few of you to write a post on timeless closet basics that will never go out of style, so I’m tackling that topic today!
+Good morning!
+Is everyone getting back to school and work today?
+I was asked by a few of you to write a post on timeless closet basics that won’t go out of style, and I thought that was a great idea so here we are!
+This a popular post from last January that I’ve updated with current links and some new commentary.

 At first I was tempted to say that everything goes out of style eventually — even trends that come back around in 10 years will be tweaked JUST ENOUGH that the old ones don’t quite work the 2nd time around.
 I’m sure it’s a ploy by the fashion industry to keep us buying new things!

 But as I thought about it, I do have a few classic pieces in my closet that I love and have had for many years and have no intention of getting rid of.
-And I can remember a few things that I have purchased that I did get rid of and now wish I still had.
-Also, as I’m getting older and more confident in my personal style, and I’m selectively making a few quality purchases each season that I hope to have for a very long time.
+And I can think of a few things I did get rid of and now wish I still had.
+Also, as I’m getting older and more confident in my personal style, and I’m selectively making a few high quality purchases each season that I hope to have for a very long time.

-EDITED TO ADD: This is not a “must have list” — rather a list of things that are worth investing in if you do choose to purchase them because they should last you a long time and never go out of style.
+This is not a “must have list” — rather a list of things that are worth investing in if you do choose to purchase them because they should last you a long time.
 As always, be sure to take into account your lifestyle, personal style, climate, etc. when making purchasing decisions, and calculate cost per wear when deciding what to budget for each item.

-Because we’re talking about timeless closet basics, I’m going to include some of the iconic designer styles that made some of these wardrobe pieces classics, but with that said, I’m not telling you to go out and invest in super expensive items for each of these categories.
-I think you can find timeless closet basics to suit any budget if you’re discerning and patient, and I’ll try to find examples at several different price points.
+Because we’re talking about timeless closet basics, I included some of the iconic designer styles that made some of these wardrobe pieces classics, but I’m not telling you to go out and invest in super expensive designer items for each of these categories.
+You can find timeless closet basics to suit any budget if you’re discerning and patient, and I’ll try to find examples at several different price points.